ArturSta/Airsoft_Timer/README.md

 This is 2 version of Timer.
 First one was with 1 LCD screen in 2 version there are 2 LCD 16x2 screens and 4 buttons for each team.

-Librarie timer is created for timer functions. i2c-lcd librarie is for text printing on lcd screen.

 Veliavu_taimeris_v2.0.ioc is CubeMX project file.